Own-Data-Privateer/hoardy-adb/README.md

   : copy compression flag and data from input to output verbatim; this will make the output into a compressed Android Backup file if the input Android Backup file is compressed; this is the fastest way to `strip`, since it just copies bytes around
   - `-c, --compress`
   : (re-)compress the output file; this could take awhile
+  - `-e, --encrypt`
+  : (re-)encrypt the output file; enabling this option costs basically nothing on a modern CPU

 ### abarms split